StatTag/StatWrap/docs/Searching.md

 ### Launching Indexing

-When StatWrap starts, and the main processing thread receives the `LOAD_PROJECT_LIST_REQUEST` message, we will initiate a `FlexSearch.Index` for each configured project.
-The indexer will start up if the root folder of the project is accessible.
-In addition, we will add a `FlexSearch.Index` if the user creates/adds a project and we receive a `CREATE_PROJECT_REQUEST` message which succeeds.
+When the user clicks on a project from their project list, it triggers the `SCAN_PROJECT_REQUEST` message.
+This ensures all processing/scanning of assets within the project are completed.
+Because we want to leverage the metadata done by the scanning process, we will wait for the `SCAN_PROJECT_RESPONSE` to be received in `ProjectPage.js`, at which point we will then call the `INDEX_PROJECT_CONTENT_REQUEST` message to begin content indexing.

 If we receive a `REMOVE_PROJECT_LIST_ENTRY_REQUEST` message, we will check for the `FlexSearch.Index` associated with that removed project.
 At that point we will stop the worker, and also remove the index file in the user's settings.